nine7nine/android_build/README.md

 if your system apps or OTAs are signed with test keys, anyone could install a system malicious app or send a malicious OTA update and your android device would happily accept it, since it's signed with the correct keys!
 Pretty bad stuff.
 O_o

 By patching the build system, you can easily sign your own rom.
+When you have generated keys AND pass the environment variable to enable key-signing, the build system will re-sign all of your rom, apps and zips and also change the build from a test-keys build to a release build.
 The steps are simple - In bash, from your 'croot' or root directory of AOSP/CM sources;

 * $ mkdir keys